What is VMware Cloud on AWS?

 Can I use Amazon Elastic Block Storage (EBS) volumes as vSphere datastores?

-Will I be able to use VMware’s Storage Policy Based Management to provision and manage storage for virtual machine applications?
+Will I be able to use VMware’s Storage Policy Based Management (SPBM) to provision and manage storage for virtual machine applications?

 Yes.
 You have the flexibility to create specific policies catering to your application needs, including RAID levels, checksum, object space reservation, and IOPS limit.
 You can apply these policies at the individual vdisk level, or you can choose the default vSAN Datastore policy for simplicity.

-What Data Protection/Backup solutions will be available for VMware Cloud on AWS?
+What Data Protection/Backup solutions are available for VMware Cloud on AWS?

 Data protection solutions based on VMware’s vStorage API for Data Protection (VADP) framework are being certified by partners now.